-The Florida Standards Assessment (FSAA) program consists of two pathways for assessing students with significant cognitive disabilities who require instruction and assessment on Access Points. - FSAA Performance Task, developed for students for whom participation in the general statewide assessment is not appropriate, even with accommodations. - FSAA Datafolio developed to support students with the most significant cognitive disabilities who do not have an identified formal mode of communication and may be working at preacademic levels.
+The Florida Standards Assessment (FSAA) program consists of two pathways for assessing students with significant cognitive disabilities who require instruction and assessment on Access Points.

+FSAA - Performance Task, developed for students for whom participation in the general statewide assessment is not appropriate, even with accommodations.
+FSAA - Datafolio developed to support students with the most significant cognitive disabilities who do not have an identified formal mode of communication and may be working at preacademic levels.

-Both an Individual Educational Plan (IEP) team recommendation and parent consent are required for participation in the FSAA For the 2022-2023 school year, the FSAA program (Performance Task and Datafolio) includes the following assessments:
+Both an Individual Educational Plan (IEP) team recommendation and parent consent are required for participation in the FSAA program (Performance Task and Datafolio) which includes the following assessments: